 Spring is in full swing at woven roots farm

-Image of a hand tending to seedlings in a greenhouse full of transplants.
+Image Description A hand tending to seedlings in a greenhouse full of transplants.
 Photo by Jen Salinetti.

-Happy Spring from Woven Roots Farm!
+Happy Spring from Woven Roots Farm.
+We are so excited that summer is right around the corner!
 As the weather gets warmer, we are reminded of the possibility of renewal, rebirth, regrowth, change, optimism, and joy.
-We feel it on the farm as cardinals, titmice, and chickadees become more active.
-We welcome back warblers, thrushes, and sparrows.
-Crocuses, daffodils, trilliums and trout lilies are in full bloom.
-Our seedlings are ready for transplanting and our farm crew is hard at work bed-prepping for the season.
+We feel it on the farm as migratory birds pass through and other native birds return home.
+Warblers, scarlet tanagers, catbirds, wood thrushes, and veeries have become more active.

 A greenhouse full of rows of seedlings.
 Photo by Jen Salinetti.